Wednesday Oct 04, 2023

 Me, Myself & Die is awesome – but my game isn’t

 In essence, yes, you can also play like that, and you can learn a lot from the show.
 But don’t expect your actual games to be like that, at that speed.
 You will have plenty of mind blocks, writer’s block, mumbling and umm moments, and scenes may not be so awesome and epic at all times.
-Remember, he is a professional storyteller, voice actor and has tons of GM experience.
-Just adjust your expectations.
+But with practice, you can reach up to such a level, minus the video editing, while acutally playing.
+And, why not even consider the editing part and sharing the best moment of your games with others?

 It will also depend on how you track your game, if you are writing a novel as you play, forget about speed.
 If you are playing on your mind, it might work, but things will feel lousy and just on your head.
 Recording yourself and looking for a show-like game is a nice idea, even if you don’t share the product, as it will force you to speak out loud, look at a camera (or speak to a microphone) and narrate the game.